fl101/awardfares-blog/_posts/2023-07-06-awardfares-vs-cowtool.md

 ### 6. Pricing {#pricing}

-Both ExpertFlyer and AwardFares are subscription-based and have free and paid tiers.
-While ExpertFlyer provides a range of comprehensive features, their packages focus on general flight searches and alerts, mainly for users willing to pay for flights or upgrade using cash.
+Both Cowtool and AwardFares are subscription-based and have free and paid tiers.

 AwardFares packages and features are tailored to award searches and aim at showing real seat availability from different frequent flyer programs with just a few clicks and with the help of intuitive and clear exploration tools to help make more informed decisions.